 In an unprecedented development, the Minister of Defense of El Salvador accepted the validity of the international arrest warrants and turned the defendants over to civilian authorities where they were held in custody temporarily.
 Unfortunately, the Salvadoran Supreme Court issued a problematic ruling that the arrest warrants were invalid because the Spanish judge had not yet issued an extradition request.
 Even though these nine defendants are free in El Salvador, they cannot travel outside the country without risking arrest elsewhere.

 In November 2011, Judge Velasco issued the extradition requests for the defendants.
 This request is pursuant to the formal requirements of the El Salvador-Spanish extradition treaty.
 On May 9, as it was anticipated, the Salvadoran Supreme Court denied the extradition of the defendants to Spain.
 Such a blanket denial contradicts the bilateral Extradition Treaty between Spain and the Republic of El Salvador; we are, therefore, still working with our Salvadoran and Spanish partners exploring all options to reverse this decision.
-Similarly, a formal extradition request has been issued for Col. Inocente Orlando Montano, who is resident in the U.S. He currently faces criminal penalties for violations of U.S. immigration law, charges to which he plead guilty in September.
-After he is sentenced for these crimes, it is anticipated that the extradition request to the U.S. can be forwarded officially to the federal court for adjudication.
-Therefore, U.S. courts also will be a site to contest the impunity of a top Salvadoran military commander.
+Similarly, a formal extradition request has been issued by Spain for Col. Inocente Orlando Montano, who is a resident of the U.S. and currently facing a 21-month prison sentence in the U.S. for immigration fraud.